yoshakami/plt0/README.md

 ![The app in the "All" Layout](../../../yoshakami.github.io/blob/main/plt0-all.png?raw=true)
 ![The app in the "Paint" Layout](../../../yoshakami.github.io/blob/main/plt0-paint.png?raw=true)

-The app has 4 Layouts:
+The app has 6 finished Layouts:
 ### All: used to display everything even if it has no impact when encoding
-### Auto: only displays the options affecting the selected choices when encoding
+### Encode: only displays the options affecting the selected choices when encoding
 ### Preview: Previews Decoded textures or the encoded one with parameters set in the GUI
 ### Paint: CMPR Texture Editor
+### Decode: only displays the options affecting the selected choices when decoding
+### Palette: (unfinished) CI4 Palette editor, edit the 16 colours manually
+### Opening: opening.bnr editor, custom dolphin banners, titles, and descriptions in all languages
+### Settings: (unfinished) interface to edit "plt0 content/config.txt"

+## about paint
 It's a special Paint application implementation where you have first to load a texture (tex0 or bti) that was encoded with CMPR, then Select a 4x4 block on the image, then painting on the 4x4 block on the left with all gaming mouse buttons.
 This process can be repeated by selecting another block
 A colour can be picked on the image by holding Ctrl.